mattmasel/clinical-trial-monitor/research_and_development/manual_analysis.md

 ## TODO

-1. Collect all stock prices as array and then iterate for each trial date to reduce number of requests
+1. If the stockmarket is closed on the buy / sell date, then increase date until there is a price available.